FAQs - Porters Peak, Nova Scotia. Glamping Getaway.

 Paddleboards

-Located conveniently by the main dock, the paddleboards are free to use.
+The paddleboards are free to use and located conveniently by the main dock.
 We ask that you return after an hour of use to allow others to use them.
 For your safety, we have provided adult-sized life jackets by the dock.
 Feel free to utilize these jackets during your paddleboarding adventure.
-It's also essential to ensure your children's safety, so we kindly request you bring life jackets specifically designed for them.
+It's also essential to ensure your children's safety, so we kindly request that you bring life jackets specifically designed for them.

 The buoys in the water are located on large rocks.
 Please do not approach them, as this can break the fin on the paddleboard.
 Also, please do not climb or stand on the rocks.
 The rocks can be slippery, and we do not want guests hurt.